Hacktoberfest-ITER/Hackodex-ITER/README.md

 - Choose any 5 questions of your choice and solve them

-(Unique questions/language would be appritiated)
+(Unique questions/language would be appreciated)

 - To solve any particular question, click on it and then solve it first on your local IDE.